equinor/ert/docs/user/localization/index.rst

    current analysis module.

-   A given observation set can be attached to a given ministep with attachObsset.The ministep is then ready for adding data.
-Before the ministep can be used you must attach it to an updatestep with the attachMinistep command
+   A given observation set can be attached to a given ministep with ``attachObsset``.
+The ministep is then ready for adding data.
+Before the ministep can be used you must attach it to an updatestep with the ``attachMinistep`` command

    *Example:*